harness/developer-hub/docs/platform/8_Pipelines/w_pipeline-steps-reference/step-failure-strategy-settings.md

 Step failure strategies are evaluated before their stage's failure strategy.
 The order of the steps determines which failure strategy is evaluated first.

-If the first step in the execution does not have a failure strategy, the stage's failure strategy is used.
+If the first step in the execution doesn't have a failure strategy, the stage's failure strategy is used.
 If the second step has its own failure strategy, it is used.
 And so on.

 ### Review: Multiple failure strategies in a stage